Tilliam97/TRYDIEKILL/README.md

 # TRYDIEKILL
-As a solo dev my junior attempt at a "boomer shooter" inspired by the likes of Doom, Proodeus, and SuperHot.
+As a solo dev my junior attempt at a "boomer shooter" inspired by the likes of Doom, Prodeus, and SuperHot.